Recruitment Best Practices and Trends For 2021

 Remote working has its advantages and disadvantages.
 Disadvantages are apparent, because remote work creates a dissonance between employees and different teams and departments.
 Also, it could lead to alienation and lack of team spirit in the employees.
 However, the major advantage for recruiters is that it has given them the ability to reach out to a larger pool of talent spread across various locations that were previously untapped.
 Most organizations have adapted to this new situation well.
 Recruiters can leverage this situation to hire better talent.
 We will see a clear shift in recruitment strategy aligned to remote working and remote hiring.

 2- Potential Surge in Hiring

 A lot of people have lost their jobs because of this pandemic.
 According to surveys, around April 2020, the unemployment rate spiked up to 14%.
 However, as we move towards 2021, situations have definitely improved.
 Experts believe that there will be an increase in job openings across all sectors in the early months of 2021.

 This is the time for recruiters and recruiting agencies to align themselves to this trend and prepare for the upcoming increase in the opportunities.
-The competition for leveraging this hiring surge is going to be fierce and any recruitment strategy or methodology should focus on proper sourcing of candidates and being ready with a ready database of skilled talent.
+The competition for leveraging this hiring surge is going to be fierce and any recruitment strategy or methodology should focus on proper sourcing of candidates and being ready with a ready database of skilled talent or partnering with the right IT Staffing Services provider.
 Recruiters need to focus on both short term needs as well as from a long term perspective.

 In these challenging times, the right way to strategize is to closely analyze the effects, forecast upcoming situations and then move ahead with these findings in mind.
 A more structured approach will ensure your success and you will be adequately prepared to meet the recruitment goals in 2021.